bryansteiner/gpu-passthrough-tutorial/README.md

         Check out <a href="https://news.ycombinator.com/item?id=18328323">this thread</a> from Hacker News for more information.
     </li>
     <li name="footnote2">
-        I'll be using the term *iGPU* to refer to Intel's line of integrated GPUs that usually come built into their processors, and the term *dGPU* to refer to dedicated GPUs which are much better performance-wise and meant for gaming or video editing (Nvidia/AMD).
+        I'll be using the term *iGPU* to refer to Intel's line of integrated GPUs that usually come built into their processors, and the term *dGPU* to refer to dedicated GPUs which are much better performance-wise and meant for gaming or video editing (NVIDIA/AMD).
     </li>
     <li name="footnote3">
         Make sure that the monitor input used for your gaming VM supports FreeSync/G-Sync technology.
 In my case, I reserved the displayport 1.2 input for my gaming VM since G-Sync is not supported across HDMI (which was instead used for host graphics).
     </li>
     <li name="footnote4">
-        I specifically wanted my Linux host to be able to perform <a href="https://developer.nvidia.com/cuda-downloads">CUDA</a> work on the attached Nvidia GPU.
+        I specifically wanted my Linux host to be able to perform <a href="https://developer.nvidia.com/cuda-downloads">CUDA</a> work on the attached NVIDIA GPU.
 Just because my graphics card wasn't attached to a display didn't stop me from wanting to use <a href="https://developer.nvidia.com/cudnn">cuDNN</a> for ML/AI applications.
     </li>
     <li name="footnote5">
         Applying the ACS Override Patch <b>may compromise system security</b>.
 Check out <a href="https://www.reddit.com/r/VFIO/comments/bvif8d/official_reason_why_acs_override_patch_is_not_in/">this post</a> to see why the ACS patch will probably never make its way upstream to the mainline kernel.